KVSGVinayak11/Land-Cover-Segmentation-and-Classification-Using-U-Net-/README.md

 After training, the notebook logs per-epoch metrics (Loss, IoU, Accuracy, Precision, Recall, F1 score) for train/val/test splits and plots them for visual comparison.

-## License

-Add a license of your choice (e.g. MIT) if you intend to make this repository public.

 ## Acknowledgements